stordco/network_optimization/README.md

 - Implement your solution as a script in python (Ipython notebooks are preferred)
 - Define a new aggregated field in the dataset for your definition of product demand.
-- Create a 5 min presentation with your choice of graphs and content that tell a succinct story of the current state and your solution.
+- Create a 5 min presentation with your choice of graphs and content that tell a succinct story (optional)
 - Email the point of contact that sent you this exercise.
-  * Include your Ipython notebook and
+  * Include your Ipython notebook with all relevant statistical graphs
-  * Your presentation.
+  * Make sure to label all graphs and add comments where needed
 - Be prepared to walk through your solution during the on-site interview.

 ## Evaluation
 Your submission will be evaluated along the following criteria by the Reviewer
 - Completeness - Does your submission meet the Deliverables specified above?
 - Business Acumen - How easy was it for a business stakeholder (with limited technical knowledge) to understand your solution?
-- Storylining - Evaluate the flow of your presentation
+- Storylining - Evaluate the flow of your solution
 - Creativity - Evaluate your ability to tease out non-obvious insights from the data
 - Technical Capability - How statistically reliable are your insights?
 - Critical Thinking - Please be ready to speak to your thinking proccess for the solution here.

 ### Notes:
-- The hope is that this exercise will take a qualified candidate 4-6 hours.
-Please let us know how much time you spent so that we can iterate based on your feedback.
 - The good news is that we will not subject you to a code exercise on a whiteboard when you are on-site!
 - Please feel free to ask clarifying questions via email!
 - Thank you for the time you are spending as a candidate with STORD!